caddyserver/website/src/docs/markdown/command-line.md

 <pre><code class="cmd bash">caddy list-modules
 	[--versions]</code></pre>

-Prints the Caddy modules that are installed, optionally with version information from their associated Go modules.
+Prints the Caddy modules that are installed, optionally with version information from their associated Go modules, then exits.

 NOTE: Due to [a bug in Go](https://github.com/golang/go/issues/29228), version information is only available if Caddy is built as a dependency and not as the main module.
 TODO: Link to docs that explain how to build Caddy with version info